Queries the genealogy of a single or set of mathematicians by their ID in the Mathematics Genealogy Project.

 - id

-vector of IDs of mathematicians for whom the genealogy should be retrieved- ancestors
+integervector of IDs of mathematicians for whom the genealogy should be retrieved- ancestors

 Value

-A list object of class genealogy
+A list object of class genealogy.

 Each element of the list represents a mathematician in the genealogical tree.